docker/docs/compose/reference/envvars.md

 ## COMPOSE\_FORCE\_WINDOWS\_HOST

-If set, volume declarations using the [short syntax](../compose-file/index.md#short-syntax-3) will be parsed assuming the host path is a Windows path, even if Compose is running on a UNIX-based system.
+If set, volume declarations using the [short syntax](../compose-file/index.md#short-syntax-3) are parsed assuming the host path is a Windows path, even if Compose is running on a UNIX-based system.
 Supported values: `true` or `1` to enable, `false` or `0` to disable.

 ## COMPOSE\_IGNORE\_ORPHANS

-If set, Compose will not try to detect orphaned containers for the project.
+If set, Compose doesn't try to detect orphaned containers for the project.
 Supported values: `true` or `1` to enable, `false` or `0` to disable.

 ## COMPOSE\_PARALLEL\_LIMIT